haraldmaida/lamcal/repl/README.md

     :p <expr> or :parse <expr>
                       parses the lambda expression <expr> and prints out the abstract syntax tree (AST) of the lambda expression.

-    :let <name> = <expr>
-                      defines a new binding of <expr> to <name> and adds it to the environment.
-If a binding with the same name previously existed in the environment it is replaced by the new binding.

     :bs or :beta-strategy
                       prints the current set beta-reduction strategy.